 Walking the moors in winter requires preparation.
 The weather changes within minutes; I've experienced sunshine, hail, and horizontal rain in a single afternoon.
 The Cleveland Way long-distance path crosses the moors on its 109-mile route from Helmsley to Filey.
 Day walks are possible from multiple access points:

-- Sutton Bank: Visitor center open year-round, walks ranging from one to six miles.
+- Sutton Bank: National Park visitor center (YO62 7TZ) open 10 AM to 4 PM year-round, walks ranging from one to six miles.
 The view from the escarpment—described by James Herriot as "the finest in England"—is worth the climb even in winter gloom.
+The visitor center café serves surprisingly good soup (£5.50) and has a real fire.

 - Rievaulx Terrace: Woodland walks with views over the ruined abbey in the valley below.
-National Trust property (£6.50), closed Tuesdays in winter.
+National Trust property (adult £6.50, child £3.25, family £16.25).
+Open 10 AM to 4 PM, closed Tuesdays in winter.
+The terrace itself is a half-mile walk from the car park, down a gravel path that can be icy.

 York: The City That Survived Itself